idem-lab/sdmtools/README.md

 </tr>
 </tbody>
 </table>

-`global_regions` a tibble showing for 249 “countries” the WHO and UN regions, and continent.
+`global_regions` — a tibble showing the WHO region, UN region, and continent for for 249 countries and country-like things.
 First 5 lines:

 <table>
 <thead>
 <tr>